rameshchauhan01/Trustgate.AI/README.md

 - Random state(s): 42

 ## Notes
-- This README was created by parsing the notebook’s markdown and code.
-If anything looks off, it likely means the notebook hides logic inside helper functions or external modules.
-- For production use, consider promoting this notebook into a Python package with unit tests, a `pyproject.toml`, CI, and pinned dependency versions.
+- For production use, consider promoting and consuming it.